Sandra Ray (1946-2023) - Daily Bulldog

-CARRABASSETT VALLEY – Sandra (Sandy) Eileen Bampus Ray passed away on November 6, 2023.
-Sandy was born in Saco, Maine on November 11, 1946.
+CARRABASSETT VALLEY – Sandra (Sandy) Eileen Bumpus Ray passed away on November 6, 2023.
+Sandy was born in Saco, Maine on November 12, 1946.
 She was the daughter of Dorothy and Edwin Bampus.
 She graduated from South Portland High School.

 Sandy moved to Connecticut in 1965, where she worked for a publishing company for a few years.
 Then eventually moved back to her home state of Maine, where she worked as a paralegal at Pierce Atwood in Portland Maine for 16 years.
 After working for Pierce Atwood, she started her own business, Raynbow Abstracting Services, which is when she moved to Carrabassett Valley to live for the last 35 years, with her life partner George Abbott.
 She ran her abstracting company for many years, driving daily to either Franklin County Registry of Deeds or the Somerset County Registry of Deeds.
 She became involved in many activities in the “Valley”; cross country skiing, hiking, fishing, going fiddle heading, canoeing, “hurling” every Sunday in the winter on Ted and Kitty Jones’ Pond.
 She joined the bowling team and became a very good bowler.
 She also loved going to Tufulio’s Restaurant and socializing with her many friends.
 Sandy was a very loving and caring person.
 She loved being around people and people enjoyed being around her.
 She loved to cook and made many gourmet meals for the love of her life, George.

-Note: Editor’s note: by request, this obituary has been republished with updated and corrected information.
-The original obituary was published on November 10, 2023.